Versatile Test Reactor (VTR)

 DOE created the Versatile Test Reactor Program in April 2018 after receiving the initial funding allocation.
 Four primary national laboratories, including INL (along with ANL, LANL and ORNL), universities and industrial partners are collaborating on this initial phase, which includes developing a conceptual design, cost and schedule estimates, and other elements such as the needed support facilities.

 The VTR Program was launched in response to requests from U.S. companies investing in and developing advanced reactors that require different testing facilities than the commercial nuclear power technology in use today.
-In a June 2015 report, Third Way, a nonprofit think tank, identified 48 North American companies and organizations developing nine different advanced reactor designs.

 The United States has long been a leader in the development of nuclear technologies.
 However, as there is currently no fast neutron testing capability in the U.S. to support advanced reactor research and development, U.S. industry has gone overseas for this capability.
 The Versatile Test Reactor (VTR) is intended to fill this long-standing gap, leveraging previous and existing U.S. government and industry investments in nuclear reactors to accelerate the design and construction process, using proven nuclear reactor technology to create a world-class test facility.